dvnao/soh/README.md

 ### using the monitor

-once installed, the monitor will automatically hook into the game's socket.io connections. you can interact with the monitor through the global `soh` object in the browser console.
+once the code is ran, the monitor will automatically hook into the game's socket.io connections. you can interact with the monitor through the global `soh` object in the browser console.

 example commands: